Page Not Found

 What does it mean to win a game?
 Many people try to win every game.
 But at what cost, what was the point of winning?

 Are we intelligent?
-Will any intelligent person think themself of intelligent?
+Will any intelligent person think of themselves as intelligent?

 Are we entitled to have something for sure?
 Are we even entitled to think about our entitlement?

-The dictionary meaning “the principles or practice of passive submission to constituted authority even when unjust or oppressive” doesn’t capture the eastern...
+The dictionary meaning “the principles or practice of passive submission to constituted authority even when unjust or oppressive” does not capture the easter...

 Leverage is something you can use to get maximum advantage of something.
 It is a tool.
 For you to use a tool, first you have to understand the fundamental pr...